Refinishing Basement Floors

-While no one wants to be the victim of massive flooding or winter water damage from burst pipes, selecting the best flooring option in the basement can minimize the headache of cleaning up and prevent similar losses in the future.
+While no one wants to be the victim of Massive Flooding or winter water damage from burst pipes, selecting the best flooring option in the basement can minimize the headache of clean-up and prevent similar losses in the future.

 What About Sealing Basement Floors?

-In the presence of high humidity, apply a small sheet of plastic directly to the floor using duct tape and leave for at least 48 hours.
-If you have condensation under the plastic, select a breathable or cure and seal sealer that will also water vapor to pass through the coating.
+In the presence of high humidity, apply a small sheet of plastic directly to the floor using duct tape and leave on for at least 48 hours.
+If condensation beads under the plastic, select a breathable sealer or cure and seal sealer that allows water vapor to pass through the coating.

-What about Long Term Maintenance or Refinishing?
+What about Long Term Maintenance & Refinishing?